bbauska/Anti-Project-2025/README.md

 have found that the forecasts and warnings provided by the private companies are more reliable than those provided by the NWS.2 The NWS provides data the private companies use and should focus on its data-gathering services.
 Because private companies rely on these data, the NWS should fully commercialize its forecasting operations.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended the “commercialization of weather technologies” should be
+Project 2025 recommended the “commercialization of weather technologies” should be prioritized.
-prioritized.
 “NOAA does not currently utilize commercial partnerships as some other agencies do.
 Commercialization of weather technologies should be prioritized to ensure that taxpayer dollars are invested in the most cost-efficient technologies for high quality research and weather data.
 Investing in